ChainAgnostic/CAIPs/CAIPs/caip-24.md

 - Allow the provider to return additional providers in response to methods.
 - Allow the provider to handle multiple simultaneous networks at once itself.

-Allowing a provider to return additional providers is a nice developer experience, but it breaks outisde the scope of JSON-RPC, and so I would argue it should be built at the convenience library layer, and instead the JSON-RPC interface itself should define how to handle multiple providers.
+Allowing a provider to return additional providers is a nice developer experience, but it breaks outside the scope of JSON-RPC, and so I would argue it should be built at the convenience library layer, and instead the JSON-RPC interface itself should define how to handle multiple providers.

 ## Specification